Maui Now: LIST: Road Closures This Week

-Below is a list of road closures slated for this week (June 20 to June 26).
+Here is a list of lane closures slated for this week, June 27 to July 3.

 1) HAʻIKŪ TO HĀNA (LOCAL ACCESS RESTRICTION)

-Hana Highway (Route 360) between Kapakalua Road and Hana Town is restricted to local traffic until further notice beginning March 18, 2020.
-The local access restriction is being put in place to address access and congestion concerns due to roadwork and vehicles along the two-lane highway.
+Hana Highway (Route 360) between Kapakalua Road and Hana Town is restricted to local traffic through Tuesday, June 30, 2020.
+The local access restriction was put in place to address access and congestion concerns due to roadwork and vehicles along the two-lane highway.

 2) KAHULUI (NIGHT WORK)